 - Move the Goomba to start from on the hill.

 - Raise the ground right of the slope, extending the hill to the pipe.

 I feel moving the Goomba does the best to preserve the original look and feel of the level.
 Regardless of the solution you decide upon when adapting a level, be certain to take care in the placement of enemies.

 World 1-1 has a single underground sub area.
 You should always use the minimal necessary length in a sub area, which is four squares wider than the sub area used in World 1-1.

-Once area, there are a few options available to adapt the sub area:
+Once again, there are a few options available to adapt the sub area: